TerribleDev/intro-to-docker/story.md

 First you start the system in detached mode `docker-compose up -d`, and you pull up `localhost:8000` in your browser.
 You start scaling up the `workers` by running `docker-compose scale worker=5`.
 Everything seems normal, you see a standard uptick in coin mining.
 You then go for crazy mode and scale up the workers more `docker-compose scale worker=20` You definitely notice an increase in coin mining, but diminishing returns overall.

 You start looking into `gen`, as you assume all python is terrible.
 On line 21 you notice a clear performance mistake.
 Someone has accidentally added a sleep to python!
 You delete the line (please delete line 21).
-You rebuild the docker image `docker-compose create --build gen` and then you restart the gen service `docker-compose restart gen`.
+You rebuild the docker image and boot it `docker-compose up -d --build gen`

 You now being to mine coins much more efficiently!
 You are highly impressed by their use of `docker-compose` a tool that can fit many docker containers together.